UMD-CS-STICs/389Lspring18/CONTRIBUTING.md

 You will need to install GitBook: https://github.com/GitbookIO/gitbook/blob/master/docs/setup.md

-To run the GitBook server locally:
+To run the GitBook server locally, run the following from the root directory of this repo:

 ```
 $ gitbook serve